V-Sekai/manuals/71 Decisions/71.01 Draft 01/20240522-discord-inworld-portal.md

 ## Is there a reason why this should be core and done by us?

 It should be a standalone project based on Groups, but not core.
-The WebRTC depdendency, if needed, would make integration difficult.
+The WebRTC dependency, if needed, would make integration difficult.

 ## References <!-- optional -->